 Then, of course, there are things which are getting worse.
 Corruption has become like cancer in our society.
 In my opinion, those who steal drugs from the poor should be charged with murder.
 The gap between the rich and the poor also appears to be widening whereas, after independence, we thought that it would diminish.

 The number of unemployed youth is truly worrying.
 Our education system should be training for self-employment but currently, it is geared more towards the regurgitation of information, much of which is in fact quite useless in later life.

 Despite the increasing number of Kenyans intermarrying, our leaders carry on propagating negative ethnicity.
 Instead of creating a nation, we have consolidated tribal empires.
 During elections, citizens vote for their tribal kings while issues are largely ignored.
 Due to their lack of vision, our leaders make poor use of the many resources we have.
 We ought to follow the example of a tiny Singapore, at one time a very poor country, but which has used its only resource, its port, to become many times richer than Kenya.

 I believe that each of us should do the little we can to protect the environment.
 When I inherited Wajee Nature Park from my parents and opted to leave it for the trees and the birds, many of my neighbours thought I was crazy.
 According to them, I should have used it to grow crops and make money.
 For me, I felt that creating the Park was the only small contribution that I as an individual could make to safeguard mother earth.

-While individuals can play an important part, I also hope that Kenya will in future come up with an overall integrated land policy, something that is missing at present.
+While individuals can play an important part, I also hope that Kenya will come up with overall integrated land policy, something that is missing at present.
 I feel it is not too late to achieve this.

 If you’ve been inspired, guess what!
 That’s just in a nutshell of what the book is all about.
 To order for your own copy of Living on the edge call +254 722 759 515